ErpNetDocs/dev/guides/samples/build-payment-connector.md

 The Payment Connector sample demonstrates connecting ERP.net with Stripe.

-The app demonstrates simplified workflow.
+The app demonstrates simplified workflow:
 1. Internal user logins interactively.
 2. The most recent 10 payment orders, accessible by the user, are displayed.
 3. The user chooses a payment order.